Alcohol and Other Drugs Policies

 A student who violates the College’s Alcohol and Other Drugs policy is subject both to the College’s sanctions and to criminal sanctions provided by federal, state, and local law.

 The Drug-Free Schools and Communities Act.
 In 1989, the federal government adopted the Drug- Free Schools and Communities Act.
 As a condition of receiving federal grants, the College must certify that it is in compliance with this law.
-This means that underage drinking is not only a violation of state law, but also a violation of College policy and will be sanctioned under the College’s judicial system.
+This means that underage drinking is not only a violation of state law, but also a violation of College policy and will be sanctioned under the College’s student conduct system.

 Alcohol.
 Under Pennsylvania state law, a person less than 21 years of age may not purchase, consume, possess, or transport alcohol.
 Any person convicted of violating this law will have her/his driver’s license suspended for ninety (90) days.
 A second offense will result in a one-year suspension of driving privileges and a fine up to $500.
 Additionally, any person who intentionally provides alcohol to a person less than 21 years of age is guilty of a misdemeanor of the third degree, which carries a fine of at least $1,000 for the first (1st) offense.

 Pennsylvania state law allows a driver to be considered intoxicated and charged with driving under the influence (DUI) if she/he has symptoms of intoxication and a blood-alcohol content (BAC) greater than 0.08 percent.
 A BAC of 0.08 percent can be obtained by consuming a little less than one (1) drink per hour.
 A driver will be charged with DUI if her/his BAC exceeds 0.08 percent.